 At FIU being named as a Worlds Ahead Graduate is the highest distinction and honor a student can receive.
 These graduates exhibit outstanding perseverance, intelligence and personal strength during their time at FIU.

-Students are nominated by faculty members to be personally recognized and honored by President Rosenberg at their respective commencement ceremony.
+Students are nominated by faculty members to be personally recognized and honored by FIU at their respective commencement ceremony.
 This semester, 4 Honors College students were selected as Worlds Ahead.

 Degree: Bachelor of Science in Computer Science

 College/School: College of Engineering & Computing and the Honors College

 Cesar Villa-Garcia’s passion for technology started as a child when he’d play with computers to figure out how they work.

 At age 10, he came to the U.S. from his native Peru, and taught himself how to code and design.
 By middle school, he was developing websites and creating computer graphics.
 After graduating from Miami Dade College, he took three years off to save money and help his family financially.

 In 2014, he came to FIU to earn his bachelor’s degree in computer science on an FIU Presidential Scholarship.

 Cesar established the FIU chapter of the technology organization Upsilon Pi Epsilon (UPE), serving as its president.
 He grew the organization from 25 active members to 500 in four years and established eight programs aimed at promoting technology.